aurill/customer_churn_sprint/README.md

 print(f'LightGBM ROC AUC Score: {roc_auc:.3f} %')
 ```

 **Accuracy Score**: The accuracy score indicates the proportion of correctly predicted instances in the test dataset.
-In this case, the Ridge Classifier achieved an accuracy of approximately 96.203%, which means it correctly predicted about 96.203% of the churn outcomes in your test data.
+In this case, the Ridge Classifier achieved an accuracy of approximately 96.203%, which means it correctly predicted about 96.203% of the churn outcomes in the test data.

 **Recall Score**: Recall, also known as sensitivity or true positive rate, measures the proportion of actual positive cases (churned customers) that were correctly predicted as positive by the model.
 Here, the Ridge Classifier achieved a recall of approximately 99.275%, indicating that it correctly identified about 99.275% of the customers who actually churned.

 **Precision Score**: Precision measures the proportion of true positive predictions out of all positive predictions made by the model.
 In this case, the Ridge Classifier achieved a precision of approximately 94.483%.
 This means that out of all the customers predicted as churning by the model, about 94.483% of them actually did churn.

 **ROC AUC Score**: The ROC AUC (Receiver Operating Characteristic Area Under the Curve) score is a measure of the model's ability to distinguish between positive and negative classes.
-It considers both the true positive rate (recall) and false positive rate.
 The Ridge Classifier achieved an ROC AUC score of approximately 94.708%, indicating that the model has a good ability to discriminate between churn and non-churn customers.

 _Similarly to the Ridge Classifier algorithm, these scores indicate that this Machine learning algorithm performed well in predicting customer churn with high accuracy, recall, precision, and ROC AUC values._